opendaylight/transportpce/docs/developer-guide.rst

 If the OSNR calculated by the PCE is too close to the limit defined in OpenROADM specifications, the PCE forwards through a REST interface to GNPY external tool the topology and the pre-computed path translated in routing constraints.
-GNPy calculates a set of Quality of Transmission metric for this path using its own library which includes models for OpenROADM.
+GNPy calculates a set of Quality of Transmission metrics for this path using its own library which includes models for OpenROADM.
 The result is sent back to the PCE.
 If the path is validated, the PCE sends back a response to the service handler.
 In case of invalidation of the path by GNPY, the PCE sends a new request to GNPY, including only the constraints expressed in the path-computation-request initiated by the